UC-MACSS/persp-model_W17/students/Lim_ChengYee/PS9/ps9-nonparametric-unsupervised.md

 | Boosting                        |  2.482|
 | Support Vector Machine (Poly)   |  0.264|
 | Support vector Machine (linear) |  0.264|

+Weighted KNN model has the lowest test MSE, followed by support vector machine model, and then random forests, and then the decision trees.
+It seems that weighted KNN model is classification/regression agnostic, and does well in predicting as it does not impose a functional form on the predictor.

 Colleges \[2 points\]
 =====================